• Scholars of the ICCI

 Dr Haider Hobballah

-Doctor Haider Hobballah completed his seminarian studies in 1991 at the age of 20 and started his advanced seminary studies in 1995 with Sayyid Mahmud al-Hashimi.
-In 2002, Dr. Hobballah graduated with a master’s degree in the Quranic and Hadith sciences from the college of Usul al-Din.
-Thereafter, he received another masters in Islamic law from al-Mustafa University.
-He received his doctorate degree in Comparative Religions and Christian Theology from the University of Religions and Denominations.
-Amongst his notable teachers are Sayyid Mahmud al-Hashimi al-Shahroudi, Shaykh Hussain al-Najati, Shaykh Baqir al-Irawani, Shaykh Wahid al-Khurasani and Shaykh Abdullah Jawadi Amuli.
+Dr Haidar Hobballah completed his introductory and intermediate levels of hawza studies in 1995 at the age of 22 and went on to undertake advanced studies with Sayyid Mahmud al-Hashimi al-Shahroudi.
+In 2004, Dr Hobballah graduated with a master’s degree in Quranic and Hadith Studies from the college of Usul al-Din.
+Thereafter, he received another masters in Islamic Law from al-Mustafa International University in 2016.
+He received his PhD in Comparative Religions and Christian Theology from the University of Religions and Denominations in 2020.
+Amongst his notable teachers are Sayyid Mahmud al-Hashimi al-Shahroudi, Shaykh Hussain al-Najati, Shaykh Baqir al-Irawani, Shaykh Wahid al-Khurasani, and Shaykh Abdullah Jawadi Amuli.

 Professor Seyed Mohammad Ghari S Fatemi